ox-inet-resilience/carbon_arbitrage_code/README.md

 ## Main code
-You should start with reading analysis_simplified.py, which has < 500 LOC, but already reproduces the main result of the paper (excluding residual benefit).
+You should start with reading analysis_simplified.py, which has < 500 LOC, but already reproduces the main result of the paper, i.e. carbon arbitrage opportunity in trillion dollars (but excluding residual benefit, for simplicity).
 - analysis_main.py: contains the code for identifying the net social gain from phasing out coal, as well as the requisite climate financing to phase out coal
-- analysis_simplified.py: simplified version of analysis_main.py, contains only code to calculate carbon arbitrage opportunity under restricted parameter choices.
+- analysis_simplified.py: simplified version of analysis_main.py, contains only
+  code to calculate carbon arbitrage opportunity under restricted parameter choices.
 - analysis_data_section.py: contains analysis for the data section
 - processed_revenue: computes the median coal free cash flow per unit of coal production
 - util.py: common code used by other files

 ## The folder data_preparation/